ludivineConstanti/ludivineConstanti/README.md

  - HTML, CSS, and JavaScript
  - JS framework such as React
  - common tooling, such as SASS, Webpack, Babel...
- - knowledge in fun stuffs, like three.js
+ - fun stuffs, like three.js

 I also have:
 - Good UX and Design sensibilities